zhongpc/zhongpc.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am currently a postdoctoral researcher in [Ceder Group](https://ceder.berkeley.edu/) @ Lawrence Berkeley National Laboratory.
 I obtained my Ph.D. in Materials Science from UC Berkeley in August 2023.
-Before Berkeley, I obtained my B.S. in physics from University of Science and Technology of China (USTC) in 2018.
+Prior to Berkeley, I obtained my B.S. in physics from University of Science and Technology of China (USTC) in 2018.

 My research focuses on the following: